dart-archive/www.dartlang.org/src/site/articles/native-extensions-for-standalone-dart-vm/index.markdown

 Here is the sequence of events at load time, when a Dart app that imports sample_synchronous_extension.dart starts running:

-1. The Dart library sample_synchronous_extension.dart is loaded, and the Dart VM hits the code <b><code>#import("dart-ext:sample_extension")</code></b>.
+1. The Dart library sample_synchronous_extension.dart is loaded, and the Dart VM hits the code <b><code>import 'dart-ext:sample_extension'</code></b>.
-2. The VM loads the shared library "sample_extension" from the directory containing the Dart library.
+2. The VM loads the shared library 'sample_extension' from the directory containing the Dart library.
 3. The function sample_extension_Init() in the shared library is called.
 It registers the shared library function ResolveName() as the name resolver for all native functions in the library sample_extension.dart.
 We'll see what the name resolver does when we look at synchronous native functions, below.

 <aside>